enifmada/polygenic-adaptation/extract_vcfs/README.md

 ```

 extracts the genotypes of all individuals (**1240K capture** and **shotgun**)
 and stores them as VCFs.
-Specificially, this script produces a file
+Specifically, this script produces a file

 ```
 extracted/GB_v54.1_capture_SG_inds.table
 ```

 that contains the annotations for all extracted individuals (**1240K capture**
-and **shotgun**), most importanly, their `Genetic_ID` to cross reference with
+and **shotgun**), most importantly, their `Genetic_ID` to cross reference with
 the VCF and their sampling time `Date_mean`.
 In addition, the script generates
 the files